 Aguilar’s master’s thesis film project, an autobiography called Sol, was already planned when she lost her sight.
 While at the Colorado Center for the Blind, she lived among many blind people as she was learning how to cope with daily life.
 Aguilar relearned how to do many things she took for granted: communicating via phone and computer, dressing and makeup, even feeding herself.
-The experience made her realize how many blind and smart, capable, funny people there were with passion for life, and that they really could live a nearly full life without sight.
+The experience made her realize how many blind and smart, capable, funny people there were living life without sight.

 After spending time learning how to navigate life blind, she returned to school to complete the program.
 A couple years, several trips to L.A. and Aguilar’s hometown of Pueblo, CO, and countless phone calls later, Weiss filmed the process of Aguilar completing her thesis.
 Weiss describes what it is like watching Aguilar and her team film: “It’s an amazing process to see her at work; she is very aware of her entire cast and crew and their movements.
 She relies mostly on sound and is quick to speak up if she thinks they are rushing a line or walking too fast across the scene.
 She also works very closely with her Director of Photography who tells her exactly where the camera is set up, the angle, the actor’s movements, and the lighting.
 After each take, she tells Aguilar how it all played out.
 When Aguilar feels confident that they have several good takes, they move on to the next scene.”